IgniteUI/indigo-design-docfx/en/plugins/figma-plugin.md

 Any images or illustrations used in a design are send as assets to the App Builder and will appear in the related Assets tab of the generated application.

-There are 2 type of images, either simple flat image or a more complex vector based illustration.
+There are 2 types of images, either simple flat image or a more complex vector based illustration.

 ### Image